Avane Srimannarayana: Release

 Avane Srimannarayana was initially planned to have a release on 28 December 2018, to follow the success of the actor's earlier flick Kirik Party, initially had a release on the last week of December.
 However, the delay in the shoot prompted the makers to postpone its release.
 Followed by the success of KGF franchise, the makers prompoted Avane Srimannarayana, to release as a pan-Indian film in Kannada, Tamil, Telugu, Malayalam and Hindi languages.
 In April 2019, the makers announced that the film will be released in August 2019.
 However, the delays in post-production prompted the team to postpone the release to November.
 Later, Rakshit Shetty announced that the film will be scheduled to release on 27 December 2019.

 Avane Srimannarayana was cleared by the Censor Board on 14 December 2019.
-While the Kannada and Tamil dubbed version were titled under the same name, the Malayalam version was titled Avan Srimannarayana, Telugu version was titled Athade Srimannarayana and Hindi version was titiled as Adventures of Srimannarayana.
+While the Kannada and Tamil dubbed version were titled under the same name, the Malayalam version was titled Avan Srimannarayana, Telugu version was titled Athade Srimannarayana and Hindi version was titled Adventures of Srimannarayana.
 Initially, the makers wanted to release the film simultaneously in all languages on 27 December 2019.
 But the makers prompoted to release the Kannada version released on the said date, and then release the other dubbed versions after the word-of-mouth received for the film.

 The Telugu dubbed version was distributed by film producer Dil Raju and released on 1 January 2020, coinciding with the New Year's Day.
 The Tamil and Malayalam versions were released on 3 January 2020.
 The former was distributed by Screen Scene Media Entertainment, while Tomichan Mulakuppadam of Mulakuppadam Films acquired the rights for the latter.
 The Hindi version was scheduled for a release on 17 January 2020, although it was not released due to less availability of screens.
 The Hindi version which was directly premiered through Amazon Prime Video on 7 February 2020.